January 3rd, 2017

 Michele was diagnosed with Acute Lymphoblastic Leukemia at 30 years old and chronicles her fight in her blog.
 Before her diagnosis, she worked as a makeup artist and business owner.
 She shares her most candid thoughts on having cancer at her age, undergoing a double cord blood transplant, and all the while never letting cancer get in the way of her personal growth and journey of self-discovery.

-: finding creative outlets to channel after surviving the life-altering experience of cancer.
+Best for: finding creative outlets to channel after surviving the life-altering experience of cancer.

 Confessions From the Cancer House